louisadetje1/docs/docs/authentication.md

   </TabItem>
 </Tabs>

+**Response**
-This request will return your access token to Leaf's API as a response:
+This request will return your access token to Leaf's API.

 ```json
 {